-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification MM 4.2-20 Prior to the issuance of certificates of occupancy for any development in Phase III, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-31, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification verification that the improvement is included in the BFDIF as well as available funding.
+Applies to Significant Impact 4.2-26.
+MM 4.2-18 Prior to the issuance of certificates of occupancy for any development in Phase II of the As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-27, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
 The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 4.2-31, then prior to the issuance of the certificates of occupancy for the development, the Port, Port tenants, or applicant, as appropriate shall construct the segment of Street A that would continue south from J Street, connecting to the proposed Street B in the Otay District, as a two-lane Class III Collector or shall implement a similar measure(s) that would reduce Significant Impact 4.2-31 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3.
+If it is determined that the development will trigger Significant Impact 4.2-27, then prior to the issuance of the first certificate certificates of occupancy for the development, the applicant development, the developer shall construct a traffic signal at the intersection of J Street and Marina Parkway, or shall implement a similar measure(s) that would reduce Significant Impact 4.2-27 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3 and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
 As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
-In addition, prior to the issuance of certificates of occupancy for any development in Phase III, the Port, Port tenants, as appropriate the Applicant shall construct the segment of Street B that would connect to the proposed Street A, bridge over the Telegraph Canyon Creek Channel, and continue south to Bay Boulevard, as a Port, Port Tenant, or Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy City Engineer Port or City depending on the jurisdiction of the development
+The traffic signal shall be constructed and operate to the satisfaction of the City Engineer.
+This Port, Port Tenant, or Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and the first Certificate of Occupancy City Engineer Port or City depending on the jurisdiction of the development